thommibens/npm-configuration-switcher/README.md

   ```
   This command change the current configuration with the configuration (previously created with `$ ncs new`)
   corresponding to the given name.
- > The previous "current" configuration will be stored as-is so if you changed it by `$ npm config set`, changes woll be preserved
+ > The previous "current" configuration will be stored as-is so if you changed it by `$ npm config set`, changes will be preserved